behnamsabeti/behnamsabeti.github.io/_posts/2017-12-17-RL-for-Cartpole.md

 ---
 layout: post
-title: Convert Documents to Vectors using an Auto-Encoder and build a Sentiment Analysis model
+title: Documents to Vectors using an Auto-Encoder
 ---

 <p style="text-align: justify;">Auto-Encoder is a neural network architecture, which tries to extract features from data samples.
 In this post, we will use this concept to convert a set of documents to fixed-length vectors.
 These vectors can then be used for any classification or clustering tasks.
 This post will cover the following:</p>